+If you want to know how to sing better then having good breath control is a must.
 Breath control is about so much more than just taking a deep breath.
 It is about maintaining a controlled, steady stream of air while singing.
-Many singers face the same question: Why do I run out of breath very soon though I take deep breaths?
+Most beginners who are learning how to sing face the same question: Why do I run out of breath very soon though I take deep breaths?
 Breath control for singers is rarely about inhaling more.
 What matters is how you control your exhalation.
 Conscious breath control is a useful tool for achieving a relaxed and clear state of mind.

 Healthy lungs, strong and healthy body along with proper posture are the main ingredients to make an effective singer.
 Proper breathing techniques not only aid in effective singing but also in maintaining a healthy body and reducing shortness of breath symptoms, strengthening the immune system, reducing blood pressure, improving recovery following an exercise routine, improving concentration and memory and many more benefits.